-- Jackie Babb, Little 207, 695-3802, babbj@sandhills.edu - Scott Robinson, Little 206, 695-3869, robinsons@sandhills.edu fellowship, and service.
-Kappans serve as hosts for the college lecture series, as marshals at graduation, and as assistants with on campus activities.
+- Jackie Babb, Little 207, 695-3802, babbj@sandhills.edu - Scott Robinson, Little 206, 695-3869, robinsons@sandhills.edu

 Phi Theta Kappa is the international honor society for two-year colleges.
-Membership is available to students by invitation only and requires a 3.7 GPA based on 16+ hours of college credit courses (100 level or higher) in a degree-granting program.
+Membership is available to students by invitation only and requires a 3.7 GPA based on 16+ hours of college credit courses (100 level or higher) in a degreegranting program.
 Invitees who choose to join are inducted in the spring or fall semesters.
-The hallmarks of Phi Theta Kappa are scholarship, leadership,
+The hallmarks of Phi Theta Kappa are scholarship, leadership, fellowship, and service.
+Kappans serve as hosts for the college lecture series, as marshals at graduation, and as assistants with on campus activities.